Table of Contents

 - 👾 Infection with malware can result in a hard drive showing signs of corruption.
 The best way to avoid this problem is to keep your hard disk free of unwanted and potentially malicious software.
 This means running antivirus and malware detection software on your machines and being careful when connecting the device to other computers.

-Some of these methods describe ways to improve or establish connectivity with the external device.
-These are to be used when your Mac does not recognize the external drive.
+Some of these methods describe ways to improve or establish connectivity with an external hard drive.
+You should use them when your Mac does not recognize the external drive.
 Other techniques can be used to save or retrieve the device’s data.

 Find the method that is most appropriate for your situation.
 We recommend users consider the following tip in virtually all instances where external hard drive corruption is suspected.